groonga/groonga/doc/source/reference/suggest/completion.rst

 customize priority to set the value of ``boost`` column in ``item_query`` table.

-Here is an example to customize priority for RK search:
+Here is an example to customize priority for prefix RK search:

 .. groonga-command
 .. include:: ../../example/reference/suggest/complete/registered-word-japanese.log